 We love creating beautiful websites that help our clients communicate with their customers.
-However, a great website needs to be more than just beautiful.
-Our team combines web design with SEO best practices to make sure that potential customers can find our clients’ websites using Google and other search engines.
+However, a great website needs to be more than just nice to look at.
+Our team uses SEO-friendly web design to make sure potential customers can find our clients’ websites on Google and other search engines.

-When we start building (or rebuilding) a website, our designers focus on these three areas to optimize for search engines and users:
+When we start building (or rebuilding) a website, our design team focuses on these three must-haves for an SEO-friendly website.

 1. Website Structure

-A well-organized page and URL structure help both customers and search engines understand what a website is about.
-Starting with a clearly outlined site structure helps us figure out the URL structure.
+Well-organized website and URL hierarchies help both customers and search engines understand what a website is about.
+Starting with a clearly outlined site structure makes it easier to create a straightforward URL structure.
 We work with our clients to audit their current website and figure out the best way to organize their web pages and URLs.
 To sort and visualize this information (especially during big redesigns), we use spreadsheets and GlooMaps.
 Ideally, URLs will clearly describe the contents of a page, rather than using random numbers and letters.

-After creating a clear structure, we build easy-to-use navigation that makes it easy for site visitors to find what they’re looking for.
-Linking to each page in the site from the navigation also helps search engines understand where these pages fit within the structure of the site.
+After creating a clear structure, we build user-friendly navigation that makes it easy for site visitors to find what they’re looking for.
+Linking to important pages within the site from the navigation also helps search engines understand where these pages fit into the structure of the site.
 Internal links should also be incorporated throughout the site.
 A well-planned internal linking strategy encourages search engines to crawl important pages and leads visitors through the customer journey.

 A site visitor’s journey should make sense no matter what device they’re using.
 To make sure our clients’ websites are accessible for search engines and users on smaller screens, we use responsive design.
 This means that as a screen decreases in size, the design elements shift in response.
-This way, mobile site visitors can access the same information as desktop users in a way that makes sense for palm-sized screens.
+This way, mobile site visitors can find the same information as desktop users in a way that makes sense for palm-sized screens.
 We also take into account how people are navigating on their mobile devices.
 Menus and buttons need to be big enough to “click” with a thumb, rather than a mouse.